The [CII]--SFR correlation in dwarf galaxies across cosmic time: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for useful comments that helped improving the quality of the manuscript.
 The authors thank Rodrigo Herrera-Camus and Livia Vallini for fruitful discussions.
 AL acknowledges support from the European Research Council No. 740120 `INTERSTELLAR'.
 SB is financially supported by Fondecyt Iniciaci\'on (project code 11170268) and Conicyt Apoyo a la Formaci\'on de Redes Internacionales project number REDI170093.
 SB also acknowledges support by BASAL Centro de Astrofisica y Tecnologias Afines (CATA) AFB-17002.
 The authors acknowledge the UdeC Kultrun Astronomy Hybrid Cluster (projects Conicyt Programa de Astronomia FondoQuimal QUIMAL170001, Conicyt PIA ACT172033, and Fondecyt Iniciaci\'on 11170268) for providing HPC resources that have contributed to the research results reported in this paper.
-This work has also made use of the Horizon Cluster, hosted by the Institut d'Astrophysique de Paris, for the analysis of the simulation results.